ayd1029/fundsafedemo/README.md

-# fundsafer
+# FundSafe - Anti-Rug Pull Solution
-FundSafer is a solution for transparent management of project funds.
+FundSafe is a solution for transparent management of project funds.